remarkablemark/html-react-parser/README.md

 ```

 > [!NOTE]
 > The index will restart at 0 when traversing the node's children so don't rely on index being a unique key.
+See [#1259](https://github.com/remarkablemark/html-react-parser/issues/1259#issuecomment-1889574133).

 #### replace with TypeScript